Congressional caucus: Southern Caucus

+Equality

-The formation of the Congressional LGBT Equality Caucus was announced on June 4, 2008, by openly gay members of congress Tammy Baldwin and Barney Frank.
-The mission of the caucus is to work for LGBT rights, the repeal of laws discriminatory against LGBT persons, the elimination of hate-motivated violence, and improved health and well-being for all persons, regardless of sexual orientation, gender identity, or gender expression.
-The caucus serves as a resource for Members of Congress, their staffs, and the public on LGBT issues.
+The formation of the Congressional Equality Caucus (formerly the Congressional LGBTQ+ Equality Caucus) was announced on June 4, 2008, by openly gay members of congress Tammy Baldwin and Barney Frank.
+The mission of the caucus is to work for LGBTQ rights, the repeal of laws discriminatory against LGBTQ persons, the elimination of hate-motivated violence, and improved health and well-being for all persons, regardless of sexual orientation, gender identity, or gender expression.
+The caucus serves as a resource for Members of Congress, their staffs, and the public on LGBTQ issues.

-The LGBT Equality Caucus admits any member who is willing to advance LGBT rights, regardless of their sexual identity or orientation; it has historically been co-chaired by every openly-LGBT member of the House.
+The LGBT Equality Caucus admits any member who is willing to advance LGBTQ rights, regardless of their sexual identity or orientation; it has historically been co-chaired by every openly-LGBTQ member of the House.
 The caucus had 194 members, all of them Democrats, in the 118th United States Congress.

 Interest group caucuses

 The most common caucuses consist of members united as an interest group.
-These are often bipartisan (comprising both Democrats and Republicans) and bicameral (comprising both Representatives and Senators).
-Examples like the Congressional Bike Caucus works to promote cycling and the Senate Taiwan Caucus promotes strong relationships with Taiwan.
+These are often bi-partisan (comprising both Democrats and Republicans) and bi-cameral (comprising both Representatives and Senators).
+Examples like the Congressional Bike Caucus works to promote cycling, and the Senate Taiwan Caucus promotes strong relationships with Taiwan.

 Rules

 The House Committee on House Administration (HCHA) prescribes certain rules for Congressional Member Organizations (CMOs).
 Each Congress, CMOs must electronically register with the Committee on House Administration, providing the name of the caucus, a statement of purpose, the CMO officers and the employee designated to work on issues related to the CMO.
-The HCHA rules include the following: